Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Windows.md

     >If this command fails, you may have better luck running `.\install-gui.sh`.

-2. Download the testnet10 database and tell Chia to use the testnet:

-    Because your are running on the testnet, you can download a database to speed up the syncing of your full node.

-    > **WARNING: Do not attempt this on mainnet.**

-    a.
-Open a new browser window and go to [our download site](https://download.chia.net/?prefix=testnet10/ "Testnet10 database download").

-    b.
-Click the file "blockchain_v1_testnet10.sqlite" to download it.
-Depending on your connection speed, this could take several minutes.

-    c.
-Move the .sqlite file to the db folder, which is located in `C:\Users\<User>\.chia\mainnet\wallet\db\`.

-    d.
+    i.
 Run `chia configure -t true` to switch to testnet10.

-3. Run and sync the Chia GUI:
+2. Run and sync the Chia GUI:

     a.
 Before doing anything else, it’s a good idea to set your log_level to INFO.
 To do this, run `chia configure -log-level INFO`.